 I can't believe anybody would buy this stench.

-Cetalox is the synthetic ingredient that was created in the 50's to replace ambergris (some sort of kidney stone from the sperm whale), which was highly priced in perfume making.
+Cetalox is the synthetic ingredient that was created in the 50's to replace ambergris (some sort of digestive stuff produced by the sperm whale), which was highly priced in perfume making.
 Cetalox is basically musk.
 My skin doesn't smell anything like musk or else I'd be sick to my stomach 24/7.
 What a bunch of crock!

 I REALLY love this.
 I love the way it develops from nothing into something.